-The overall prevalence of Hepatitis B virus infection in the study population using HBeAg Biomarker was found to be 6.7% which is far above 5.0% highest prevalence found in Sub Sahara Africa and 2% in America and Europe according to WHO, 2017 and could be attributed to the poor or absence of vaccination program in Ebonyi State Nigeria.
+The overall prevalence of Hepatitis B virus infection in the study population using HBsAg Rapid Assessment Survey was found to be 6.9% which is far above 5.0% highest prevalence found in Sub Sahara Africa and 2% in America and Europe according to WHO (2017) and could be attributed to the poor or absence of vaccination program in Ebonyi State Nigeria.
 Other possible contributing factors may include; multiple sex partners, lack of awareness campaign, lack of screening facilities in the rural areas especially before blood transfusion, child delivery, traditional circumcision and even before marriage.
 The population of Ebonyi State is well above two million people and majority of them are rural dwellers.
-This study showed that over 90% of the population have no knowledge of Hepatitis B virus.
+This study showed that over 90% of the population has no knowledge of Hepatitis B virus.